 The Art of UNIX Programming is another one for the bookshelf.
 It is jam-packed with insights into the philosophy, mindset and approach a Unix developer has when tackling software design the Unix way.
-While I have been involved with software development for a number of years, nearly all the systems I have worked on have been focussed towards the Microsoft stack.
-After finishing this book I now appreciate how the “other” side thinks - and I wished I had known about their philosophies and mindset years ago.
-Many of the things I have only recently learned to embrace in the Microsoft world have been common practice in the Unix world for decades.
+While I have been involved with software development for a number of years, nearly all the systems I have worked on have been focused towards the Microsoft stack.
+After finishing this book, I now appreciate how the “other” side thinks - and I wished I had known about their philosophies and mindset years ago.
+Many of the things I have only recently learned to embrace in Microsoft world have been common practice in the Unix world for decades.

 The book is divided into 4 main sections: Context, Design, Implementation and Community.
 I really enjoyed the sections on Context and Community although there were nuggets of gold in all 4 sections.